Shades of disapproval

 This set of people believes they can exert authority only by holding the power to approve or disapprove.

-Leadership by example or leading from the front or servant leadership is not their style.
-They need to crack the whip, and fear losing power if they don’t.
+Leadership by example, leading from the front, or servant leadership is not their style.
+They need to crack the whip and fear losing power if they don’t.

-All of us know of a boss or bully of this description.
+All of us know of a boss or bully who has this description.

 3. TRADITION